project-koku/koku-metrics-operator/docs/csv-description.md

 # Restricted Network Usage (disconnected/air-gapped mode)
 ## Installation
-To install the `koku-metrics-operator` in a restricted network, follow the [olm documentation](https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html).
+To install the `costmanagement-metrics-operator` in a restricted network, follow the [olm documentation](https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html).
 The operator is found in the `community-operators` Catalog in the `registry.redhat.io/redhat/community-operator-index:latest` Index.
-If pruning the index before pushing to the mirrored registry, keep the `koku-metrics-operator` package.
+If pruning the index before pushing to the mirrored registry, keep the `costmanagement-metrics-operator` package.

 Within a restricted network, the operator queries prometheus to gather the necessary usage metrics, writes the query results to CSV files, and packages the reports for storage in the PVC.
 These reports then need to be manually downloaded from the cluster and uploaded to [console.redhat.com](https://console.redhat.com).

-## Configure the koku-metrics-operator for a restricted network
+## Configure the costmanagement-metrics-operator for a restricted network
-##### Create the KokuMetricsConfig
+##### Create the CostManagementMetricsConfig
-Configure the koku-metrics-operator by creating a `KokuMetricsConfig`.
+Configure the costmanagement-metrics-operator by creating a `CostManagementMetricsConfig`.
-1. On the left navigation pane, select `Operators` -> `Installed Operators` -> `koku-metrics-operator` -> `KokuMetricsConfig` -> `Create Instance`.
+1. On the left navigation pane, select `Operators` -> `Installed Operators` -> `costmanagement-metrics-operator` -> `CostManagementMetricsConfig` -> `Create Instance`.
 2. Specify the desired storage.
-If not specified, the operator will create a default Persistent Volume Claim called `koku-metrics-operator-data` with 10Gi of storage.
-To configure the koku-metrics-operator to use or create a different PVC, edit the following in the spec:
+If not specified, the operator will create a default Persistent Volume Claim called `costmanagement-metrics-operator-data` with 10Gi of storage.
+To configure the costmanagement-metrics-operator to use or create a different PVC, edit the following in the spec:
     * Add the desired configuration to the `volume_claim_template` field in the spec:

       ```